In pictures: 20,000 people get messy for La Tomatina food fight festival in Spain

 With limited accommodation available in Bunol, many visitors stay in Valencia which is 38 kilometres away.
 In preparation for the dirty mess that will ensue, shopkeepers use huge plastic covers on their storefronts in order to protect them from the carnage.

-On the morning of the event, trucks haul a bounty of tomatoes into Plaza del Pueblo in the centre of the town.
-Technically the festival does not begin until one brave soul has climbed to the top of a two-storey high, greased-up wooden pole and reached the coveted ham at the top.
-In practice, this process takes a long time and the festival starts without anyone having reached the meaty prize.
+On the morning of the event, trucks haul tomatoes into Plaza del Pueblo in the centre of the town.
+Technically the festival does not begin until one person has climbed to the top of a two-storey high, greased pole and reaches a ham at the top.
+In practice, this can take a long time and the festival starts without anyone having reached it.

-The signal for the beginning of the fight is the firing of water cannons, and the chaos begins.
-After one hour, the fighting ends and the clean-up process begins, with fire trucks being called in to hose down the streets.
+The signal for the beginning of the fight is the firing of water cannons.
+After one hour, the fighting ends and the clean-up process begins, with fire trucks hosing down streets.

 Rules of La Tomatina include no ripping t-shirts, no hard bottles or objects that may cause harm to participants and each participant must squash every tomato before throwing it to reduce impact.
 Each year the festival advises those taking part to wear goggles, closed shoes and old clothes.